 On a standard new chain, 12 complete links will measure 12in, but when a chain is worn the 12in mark of the ruler won’t quite reach the relevant link pin.

-If the distance from the 12in mark to the centre of the link pin is less than 1/16in, your chain is fine, but more than that and it’ll need replacing.
+If the distance from the 12in mark to the centre of the link pin is less than 1/16in, your chain is fine, but if it gets to 1/8in (or 2/16) mark it has gone beyond the point at which it needs replacing.

 If you use metric measurements, it’s easiest to measure 10 links.